Street performance: Forms

 "Circle shows" are shows that tend to gather a crowd around them.
 They usually have a distinct beginning and end.
 Usually these are done in conjunction with street theatre, puppeteering, magicians, comedians, acrobats, jugglers and sometimes musicians.
 Circle shows can be the most lucrative.
 Sometimes the crowds attracted can be very large.
 A good busker will control the crowd so the patrons do not obstruct foot traffic.

-"Walk-by acts" are typically where the busker performs a musical, living statue or other act that does not have a distinct beginning or end, and the public usually watches for a brief time.
+"Walk-by acts" are acts where the busker performs a musical, living statue or other act that does not have a distinct beginning or end, and the public usually watches for a brief time.
 A walk-by act may turn into a circle show if the act is unusual or very popular.

-"Stoplight performers" present their act and get contributions from vehicle occupants on a crosswalk while the traffic lights are red.
+"Stoplight performances" are performances in which performers present their act and get contributions from vehicle occupants on a crosswalk while the traffic lights are red.
 A variety of disciplines can be used in such a format (juggling, break dancing, even magic tricks).
 Because of the short period of time available to them, stoplight performers must have a very brief, condensed routine.
 This form is seen more commonly in Latin America than elsewhere.

 Collecting money

 Buskers collect donations and tips from the public in a variety of containers and by different methods depending on the type of busking they are performing.
 For walk-by acts, their open, empty instrument case or a special can, box, or hat is often used.
-For circle shows the performer will typically collect money at the end of the show, although some performers will also collect during the show, as some audience mentions do not stay for the entire performance.
+For circle shows the performer will typically collect money at the end of the show, although some performers will also collect during the show, as some audience members do not stay for the entire performance.

 Sometimes a performer will employ a bottler, hat man, or pitch man to collect money from the audience and encourage them to contribute, sometimes by cajoling them in a humorous fashion.
 The term bottler is a British term that originated from the use of the top half of a bottle to collect money.
 The bottle had a leather flap inserted in the bottleneck and a leather pouch attached.
 This design allowed coins to be put in the bottle but did not allow them to be removed easily without the coins jingling against the glass.
 The first use of such contrivances was recorded by the famous Punch and Judy troupe of puppeteers in early Victorian times.

+The increasing use of cashless payments in the 21st century, and the corresponding lessening of the amount of cash typically carried, has affected buskers, some of whom have begun using electronic payment systems including contactless payment terminals and web or app based payment systems (sometimes reachable by QR code).
+This trend accelerated after COVID-19 lockdowns, but predates this.